Víctor Gaviria

-Víctor Manuel Gaviria González (born January 19, 1955, in Liborina, Antioquia, Colombia) is a Colombian film director, writer, and poet.
+Víctor Manuel Gaviria González (born January 19, 1955) is a Colombian film director, writer and poet.
 His four feature-length films are acclaimed and have won many international awards.
 He is the first Colombian filmmaker to be featured at the Cannes Film Festival.
-He is often recognized as Colombia's most influential and well-known filmmaker.

 Early life

-He was born in the town of Liborina and raised in Medellin, Colombia, the sixth of 8 siblings.
-He grew up during the beginning of the Colombian conflict; an ongoing civil war between the Colombian government and extremist groups and drug cartels, which led to immense violence and unrest throughout Medellin.
+He was born on January 19, 1955 in the town of Liborina, Colombia, and raised in Medellín, the sixth of 8 siblings.
+He grew up during the beginning of the Colombian conflict; an ongoing civil war between the Colombian government and extremist groups and drug cartels, which led to immense violence and unrest throughout Medellín.
 He attended the University of Antioquia and earned a degree in psychology.
 Gaviria took interest in poetry, writing seven poetry books that won several awards.

 He studied psychology at Antioquia University, but quit to pursue his film-making career.
 He joined several art collectives and met Catholic priest Luis Alberto Álvarez, who became a close friend and an important figure in his development.